The information on this page answers the following questions:

 311 is a toll-free number that allows people in the District to Columbia to request assistance with city services and information.
 Because it is easy to use and easy to remember, 311 can help improve service delivery to residents, workers and visitors in our nation's capital.
 The Office of Unified Communications (OUC) oversees the designated call center for all 311 calls and for all District 911 calls.

 The call center is open 24 hours a day, 365 days a year.
-Residents can also use this number to report a missed scheduled service, inquire about city agency phone numbers and hours of operation, and pursue other customer service-related items.
+Businesses, residents, and visitors can contact 311 to report a missed scheduled service, inquire about city agency phone numbers and hours of operation, and pursue other customer service-related items.

 Because 311 is a toll-free number, you can now use a pay phone, free of charge, to request both emergency services (911) and city services (311).
 This is especially important for visitors and residents who do not have residential phone services.